Competition Manual for Disc Golf Events

 2. Any player who does not check in by the time specified by the Tournament Director shall forfeit their official place and entry fee.
 Exceptions will be made only at the sole discretion of the Tournament Director.
 The Tournament Director should notify players of check-in requirements on the registration page or via email no less than 48 hours prior to the earliest check-in time.

 3. At A-Tier events using a staggered start with scheduled tee times, players must also check in with the starter no less than 5 minutes prior to their tee time each day and be present at the starting hole for the 5 minutes preceding their tee time each day.
-Players who do not check in with the starter by this time or who are not present at the starting hole for the 5 minutes preceding their tee time receive two penalty throws.
+Players who do not check in with the starter by this time or who are not present at the starting hole for the 5 minutes preceding their tee time receive two penalty throws added to their starting hole.
 This is recommended for staggered starts with scheduled tee times at all other Tiers.

 4. If a player is later deemed to be absent for the first hole under 811.F.5, Misplay, then the penalty in 1.04.C does not apply.
 The player only receives the penalty for being absent.